annmsasi/CLEAN/README.md

 Sephora product dataset taken from Kaggle.

 The extension is written utilizing Javascript and HTML to create a a popup window within a Google Chrome Tab.

+(Chrome Extension has been published and is under verification as of Aug.
+31, 2023)